-The tug pen dredge works has an estimated total volume of 43,000 m3.
+The tug pen dredge works has an estimated total volume of 70,000 m3 (including an allowance of approximately 3000 m3 for overdredge).
 The sediment is proposed to be disposed of entirely onshore, with the dredge footprint and reclamation ponds displayed in Figure 1-3 and Figure 1-4.